Which costs to cut to secure your business’ future

 A renewed interest in working capital demands a critical assessment of the entire sales pipeline; inventory levels, distribution points, and product viability are all on the table.

-Smart leaders are looking at strategies, including:
+Smart leaders are looking at strategies for cost-cutting, including:

-- proactive invoicing — offering customer incentives like early payment discounts
+- Proactive Invoicing — offering customer incentives like early payment discounts

-- cash management — paying suppliers when they’re due, not before
+- Cash Management — paying suppliers when they’re due, not before

-- inventory — lowering stock thresholds to reduce risk, but maintain agreed customer service levels
+- Inventory — lowering stock thresholds to reduce risk butmaintain agreed customer service levels

-- reducing overheads by outsourcing backend services.
+- Reducing overheads by outsourcing backend services

-Next steps: Assess your working capital costs and financial forecasts to confirm what you can bring inhouse and which backend services are smarter to outsource.
+Next steps: Assess your working capital costs and financial forecasts to confirm what you can bring in–house and which backend services are smarter to outsource.

 02 Outsource your payroll or improve your processes

-- completely outsourcing the payroll function and services to an external provider
+- Completely outsourcing the payroll function and services to an external provider

 03 Outsource backend financial support across accounting and tax planning